The Tower of London has been a fixture on London’s landscape for over a thousand years.

 How long you spend at the Tower of London will depend on how busy it is, which determines access to the Crown Jewels, and how much of a history fan-girl or fan-boy you are.

 The queues to see the Crown Jewels can be epic.
-According to the Yeoman Warder I spoke with, in pre-pandemic times people waited in line for up to 90 minutes to see this sparkling collection.
+According to one of the Yeoman Warders, people have been known to wait in line for up to 90 minutes to see this sparkling collection.

 Ignore everything else when you enter the Tower of London.
 Instead, follow the signs for the Crown Jewels, which are displayed in the Jewel House, located behind the White Tower.